boopesh07/Entity_Permissions_Core/README.md

 ./scripts/deploy.sh
 ```

 The script builds/pushes the image (unless `SKIP_BUILD=true`), renders `infra/ecs-task-def.json.template`, registers a new task definition, and updates or creates the ECS service.
-On startup, each task executes `alembic upgrade head` before launching Uvicorn.
+On startup, each task now launches Uvicorn directly—ensure your database schema updates have already been applied manually (e.g., via Supabase) before deploying.

 **📖 See [docs/DEPLOYMENT.md](docs/DEPLOYMENT.md) for comprehensive deployment guide, troubleshooting, and monitoring instructions.**